ChrisBoesch/angular-csv-viewer/README.md

-# Angular Education GUI
+# Angular CSV Viewer App

-An AngularJS-based user interface for an eduction webstie to serve videos and ask questions about the video content
+An AngularJS-based user interface for an CSV viewer app

 ## Installation